cdalvaro/docker-salt-master/README.md

 ### Custom States

-In order to provide salt with your custom states you must mount the volume `/home/salt/data/srv/` with your `roots` directory inside it.
+In order to provide salt with your custom states, you must bind the volume `/home/salt/data/srv/` to your `roots` directory.

 ### Minion Keys

 Minion keys can be added automatically on startup to `docker-salt-master` by mounting the volume `/home/salt/data/keys` and copying the minion keys inside `keys/minions/` directory.

-It is also important to know that, in order to keep your keys after removing the container, the keys directory must be mounted.
+**Note:** The directory `/home/salt/data/keys` is defined as a volume in the `docker-salt-master` image, so its contents can persist after the container is removed.
+However, it is _recommended to mount this directory to a named volume or a host directory_.
+That way, you can manage your keys outside the container and avoid losing them when the container is removed.

 ```sh
 mkdir -p keys/minions